lshtm-genomics/omics-course/docs/advanced/phylogenetics.md

 1.2.
 Attach a date to each sample.

 This can be done in the same way as was shown in TempEst:
-In the Tips tab, tick the box for **Use tip dates**, and then click on **Guess Dates**.
-In the **Guess date values for all taxa** window, select the following options:
+In the Tips tab, tick the box for **Use tip dates**, and then click on **Parse Dates**.
+In the **Parse Dates for Taxa** window, select the following options:

 - The date is given by a numerical field in the taxon label that is defined by a prefix and its order (Order: Last; Prefix: _d)
-- Parse as a calendar date (Date format: **yyyy-MM-dd**) Alternatively, you can create a tab-delimited file (.txt) with two columns corresponding to the taxa names and sample dates, and use **Import Date**s.
+- Parse as a calendar date (Date format: **yyyy-MM-dd**)

+Alternatively, you can create a tab-delimited file (.txt) with two columns corresponding to the taxa names and sample dates, and use **Import Dates**.

 ![BEAUti Substitution Model](../img/phylo_1_6.jpg)